isaac-sim/IsaacLab/source/standalone/workflows/ray/README.md

 ## Local and Other Setups
 #### Option A: With Ray Clusters (Recommended for those less familiar with Ray)
-If you have one machine, you can the following one liner to start a ray server.
+For use on a single machine (node), use the following one liner to start a ray server.
 This Ray server will run indefinitely until it is stopped with ```CTRL + C```

 ```
 echo "import ray; ray.init(); import time; [time.sleep(10) for _ in iter(int, 1)]" | ./isaaclab.sh -p
 ```

-Alternatively, if you have more than one machine;
+Alternatively, for use on more than one machine (node), see the following;

 On the head machine, run ``ray start --head --port 6379``.
 On any worker machines, make sure you can connect to the head machine, and then run